 Anyone who has visited Whalehead, the restored Art Nouveau house museum in Corolla, North Carolina, knows what a magical and wonderful place it is.
-However, many are not aware of several unique (and some strange) facts about the 90 year old historic home on the Currituck Outer Banks.
-We asked Ann Sensibaugh, Director of Education at Whalehead, to provide some interesting facts and not-so-common knowledge about this popular Outer Banks attraction.
+However, many are not aware of several unique (and some strange) facts about the 1920s-era historic home on the Currituck Outer Banks.
+Enjoy these interesting facts and not-so-common knowledge about this popular Outer Banks attraction.

 1. The property on which Whalehead sits was originally called “Corolla Island” and spanned four and a half miles from the Curritcuck sound to the oceanfront (or from Whalehead to where the Food Lion or the Timbuck II shopping center is located today).

-2. Mr. Knight, who built Whalehead, and his friend J.P.
+2. Mr. Edward Collings Knight Jr., who built Whalehead, and his friend J.P.
 Knapp, a New Yorker who built a similar winter home on Knotts Island, were the founders of a group called “More Wild Game Birds for America”.
 This organization was eventually restructured and reorganized and is now called Ducks Unlimited.

 3. When Whalehead, situated on a sand dune, was built in the 1920s, there was no green vegetation around it and the ocean could be viewed from the home.